Research

 Open-weight vs closed-source frontier convergence on SWE-bench Verified, March 2026: closed-source flat at ~85%, open-weight rising sharply through Q1 from 60% to 80%.
 Mistral Small 4 (March 16) marked as the inflection point.

 Second, Mistral Small 4 changed what “small” means.
 The March 16 release was 119 billion total parameters with only 6.5 billion active per forward pass.
-That’s small enough to run on a single workstation GPU with quantization. and it beat dense models 4-10x larger because the MoE architecture activates the right experts per token.
-The on-device deployment ceiling moved up dramatically.
-Apache 2.0 means it’s downloadable, fine-tunable, redistributable.
+Mistral’s docs list minimum production infrastructure as 4xH100, 2xH200, or 1xDGX-B200, which is small relative to other frontier MoEs even though it is not laptop-class.
+Quantized local experiments may be possible, but production guidance is multi-GPU and datacenter-class.
+The model beats dense models 4-10x larger because the MoE architecture activates the right experts per token.
+Apache 2.0 means it is downloadable, fine-tunable, and redistributable.

 Third, prices dropped.
 Year-over-year, frontier model pricing dropped 40-80%.
 Gemini 3.1 Pro at $2 input / $12 output per million tokens (≤200K prompt; $4 input / $18 output above 200K) is roughly 1/4 of what frontier US lab pricing was in March 2025.
 Open-weight pricing dropped further.
 GLM-5.1 hosted inference at fraction-of-a-cent per million tokens.
 The proprietary labs were pricing-pressured before DeepSeek V4 even shipped in April.